 When we have a long-lasting response to a traumatic event… Some life events can cause trauma.
 This risk exists when our life is in danger when we witness other people dying, or when we experience psychological, physical, or sexual violence.
-Psychological trauma happens when our mind’s defenses can’t cope.
+Psychological trauma happens when our mind’s defences can’t cope.
 It’s also called “psychodrama” to tell it apart from physical trauma.

 Here are examples of traumatic events: road accidents, work accidents, severe illness, witnessing a suicidal gesture, incest, rape, psychological abuse in the workplace, childhood bullying, domestic violence, house flooding, attacks, and tragic accidents.